manuel-Igtm/alx_be_shell/shell_permissions/README.md

 learning shell permissions
 Create a script that switches the current user to the user betty.
 Write a script that prints the effective username of the current user.
+Write a script that creates an empty file called hello.